Photo: Wikimedia CommonsIreland Golf Trip Planner

 Can I book hotels through the planner?

 Yes.
 Each base in your itinerary includes hotel suggestions suited to that area, with links to check availability and rates.
-We link to Booking.com for most hotels, which shows live pricing and availability.
+We link to Hotels.com for most hotels, which shows live pricing and availability.

 How many courses are in the database?